ijsto/strapi-plugin-migrate/README.md

 ## Contributing to/Developing this plugin

 Thank you for considering to contribute!
-To find out please read the CONTRIBUTING.md.
+To find out please read the [CONTRIBUTING.md](https://github.com/ijsto/strapi-plugin-migrate/blob/master/CONTRIBUTING.md).

+Please make sure you read the contirbuting guide before making a PR.

-### Credits
+#### Credits

 Parts of the initial concept for a module in users permissions file JSON export was inspired by [@Alan2207](https://github.com/alan2207/strapi-plugin-sync-roles-permissions)